nology-tech/react-code-along/notes/plan.md

 ---

-## CA: How can we make a mock data file?
+## How can we make a mock data file?

 In src create a data folder.
 In the folder create a artist.js file.
 This will be the mock data for the challenge component.
 It is mocking a response from the audio db.

 The data is on this [gist](https://gist.github.com/Charlie-robin/68461faec41456c5c05bd529ae167ba1).
+You can get them to download it or copy and paste it.

 Add it to the artist.js file.

 In App.jsx import the object and log it and some of its keys to the console.